printdotio/printio-ios-sdk/PUSH_NOTIFICATIONS.md

 Note that you've just enabled Push Notification for your app in development mode.
 Prior to releasing your application on the App Store, you will need to repeat steps 1 through 7 of this section, but select "Production Push SSL Certificate" in step 2 instead, as covered in Section 7.

-Valid p12 certificate you'll send to PrintIO support, in order to continue with process of implementation push notifications.
+Valid p12 certificate you'll upload to Parse.com and continue with steps described there.
+Once you create an app on Parse.com, use applicationID and apiKey (REST Client) to set up Parse notifications in PrintIO SDK.
+Look at sample code below, how to set up push notifications.

 Usage
 -----